 Rosario + Vampire CH:003

-Rosario + Vampire is being featured as part of Weekly Shonen Jump’s “Jump Back” initiative, and this is the third week that this title has been part of
+Rosario + Vampire is being featured as part of Weekly Shonen Jump‘s “Jump Back” initiative, and this is the third week that this title has been part of this initiative.

 It’s now been a month since Tsukune started going to Yokai Academy, and the students are now required to join a club.
-He and Moka go to check out the swim club, but Moka tells Tsukune that she really doesn’t want to swim; it turns out water is a vampire’s natural enemy, but she doesn’t say this to Tsukune.
+He and Moka go to check out the swim club, but Moka tells Tsukune that she really doesn’t want to swim.
+It turns out water is a vampire’s natural enemy, but she doesn’t say this to Tsukune.
 The club president takes Tsukune into the pool and stays close to him, which makes Moka jealous.
 When Kurumu hears rumors about Moka joining the swim club, she decides to check it out.
 Moka, meanwhile, has to leave the pool after the club president gets her wet.
-Meanwhile, Tsukune decides not to join the swim club if Moka isn’t going to be in it; at this point, the club president reveals her true form as a mermaid.
+Meanwhile, Tsukune decides not to join the swim club if Moka isn’t going to be in it.
+At this point, the club president reveals her true form as a mermaid.
 Moka returns to the pool and sees what’s going on, and Moka surprises the mermaid by jumping into the water.
 Kurumu arrives and Tsukune learns the truth about vampires and water, and Tsukune rescues Moka.
 While underwater, Tsukune pulls off Moka’s rosario, and Moka defeats the mermaids.
 Afterward, the other Moka slaps Tsukune because of what the usual Moka was going through.
 Right at the end of the chapter, we see Tsukune, Moka, and Kurumu joining the newspaper club.

 Sigh.
 Once again, this chapter relies on the formula that was established in the previous two chapters.
 Tsukune’s life is threatened by one of the other students in the class, Tsukune pulls off Moka’s rosario, and she transforms and kicks the other student’s butt.
 Yawn.
 I remember this from when I read the first volume a while ago, as well as complaining about how the chapters felt formulaic.
 Re-reading these chapters hasn’t done anything to improve my opinion of this series, I’m afraid.